 Partnership in Islamic Education Scheme (PIES) program

-We are proud to host the Partnership in Islamic Education Scheme (PIES) program funded by the Department of Foreign Affairs and Trade (DFAT) since 2008.
-Under the program, the Department trains six Indonesian PhD candidates from Islamic higher education institutions for two semesters.
-The students receive specialist supervision from Australian academics to enhance human resources in the Islamic Higher Education Sector, particularly in regional areas.
+PSC was proud to host the Partnership in Islamic Education Scheme (PIES) program funded by the Department of Foreign Affairs and Trade (DFAT) from 2008 to 2021.
+Under the program, the Department trained six Indonesian PhD candidates from Islamic higher education institutions for two semesters.
+The students received specialist supervision from Australian academics to enhance human resources in the Islamic Higher Education Sector, particularly in regional areas.
 Graduates of the program continue to rise through the ranks at their universities, publishing and teaching a new generation of Islamic scholars.
 Many of them have been involved in research projects associated with the Department, enhancing our academic networks and contributing to our knowledge of myriad aspects of Islam in Indonesia.

 Read more